obniz/obniz/doc/uart.md

 ```

 ## start({tx, rx[, gnd, baud, stop, bits, parity, flow control, rts, cts, drive, pull]})
-start uart on io tx, rx.
+It starts uart on io tx, rx.
-tx is used for send data from obniz to parts.
+tx is used for sending data from obniz to parts.
-rx is used for receive data from parts to obniz.
+rx is used for receiving data from parts to obniz.
-you can start uart without many configuration.
-Just use like
+You can start uart without much configuration.
+Just use as below.
 ```javascript
 obniz.uart0.start({tx:0, rx:1})
 ```
-default configurations are
+Default configurations are

 Defaults
 - 115200bps
 - Async
-- Now Flow Control
+- No Flow Control
 - 8bit
 - No Parity
 - 1 Stop bit
 - 5v push-pull drive
-- no internal pull-up
+- No internal pull-up

-available configurations are
+Available configurations are

 1. baud: number (default 115200)
 2. stop: stop bit length 1(default)/1.5/2